Community Health Workers in Kansas Pharmacies

 Cost: $1395

 Convinced and ready to get started?
-KPhA currently has a grant available to train pharmacy technicians as CHWs, with an implementation payment available for the pharmacy as well.
+KPhA currently has a grant available to train pharmacy personnel (clerks, delivery drivers, pharmacy technicians) as CHWs, with an implementation payment available for the pharmacy as well.

 Apply for the grant